lightbend/fdp-sample-applications/README-DEVELOPERS.md

 ### Deploy the Clients

+In addition to Kafka driver,
-The application contains two clients, one for HTTP (`httpclient-VERSION`) and one for GRPC (`grpcclient-VERSION`).
+the application provides two additional clients: one for HTTP (`httpclient-VERSION`) and one for GRPC (`grpcclient-VERSION`).
 Deploying either one as a Marathon service allows it to be scaled easily (behind Marathon-LB) to increase scalability and fail over.
 Both archives were also deployed to the web server.

 The HTTP client uses the REST API on top of Kafka.
 First edit its config file, `./killrweather-httpclient/src/main/resources/killrweatherHTTPClient.json`.
 Change the server name/IP of the URL: